 When establishing a special needs trust, you will name a trusted individual to oversee the distribution of assets from the trust and management of assets held in the trust.
-If you have a special needs child or you are caring for a loved one who depends on you for support, it is crucial that this factors into your estate planning efforts.
+If you have a special needs child or you are caring for a loved one who depends on you for support.

 Confidence for the future

 It can be difficult to consider what will happen after you pass, and you may not be sure what your loved one may need for years down the road.
 Life is unpredictable, but with the right tools and documents, you can look to the future with confidence.

 You may find it helpful to discuss your concerns with an experienced attorney.
 An assessment of your case can help you see what you need in your plan to suit the specific and unique needs of your loved ones and beneficiaries.